> Skip to content

 Ballistic

-With the action powering its way from the frozen wastes of the Russian Arctic to the turgid, claustrophobic forests of the Caribbean, Ballistic is the explosive, nerve-shreddingly exciting and alarmingly prescient new international thriller from BBC security correspondent and Sunday Times bestselling author Frank Gardner
+With the action powering its way from the frozen wastes of the Russian Arctic to the steamy forests of the Caribbean, Ballistic is the explosive, frighteningly relevant and alarmingly prescient new international thriller from BBC security correspondent and Sunday Times bestselling author Frank Gardner

-Kilometres to the south, at a military base hidden in the frozen forests of Arctic Russia, a lone figure steps out into a blast of windblown snow.
-Unseen, Major Orlov makes his way to a distant corner of the base and retrieves a hidden transmitter.
-He knows all about the Novorussiya and what she’s carrying and he needs to alert his handlers in London.
-But Orlov also knows that the net of suspicion is closing in on him and he wants out.
-Fast.
+Far to the south, at a military base hidden in the sub-zero forests of Arctic Russia, a lone figure steps out into a swirl of snow.
+Unseen, Major Orlov trudges to a distant corner of the base and retrieves a hidden transmitter.
+The FSB intelligence officer knows all about the Novorussiya and what she’s carrying, and the time has come to alert his handler in London.
+He also knows that a net of suspicion is closing in on him.
+He wants out.
+And fast.

-As tensions between the West and Russia reach fever pitch, can Luke Carlton and his Finnish accomplice discover the secrets of Moscow’s latest weapon before it’s too late?
+As tensions between the West and Russia ratchet up and reach fever pitch, Luke and his Finnish accomplice are caught in a race against time to unearth the secrets of Moscow’s latest weapon before it’s too late.

 • ISBN: 9781787635500